 And although these statistics only represent consumer credit cards, small business cards are issued based on the account holder’s personal credit history, and nearly all require a personal guarantee.
 Therefore, the average business credit card rates shouldn’t be very far off from consumer credit card rates.

 What Rates Are Business Credit Card Issuers Offering?

 Nearly all of the major business credit card issuers offer cards with a range of standard interest rates.
 The exact rate that you receive is determined by your creditworthiness when you apply for the card.
 (You can check your personal and business credit scores for free on Nav to see where you stand.)
-Among American Express, Chase, Capital One and Bank of America, the lowest available rate on a business credit card on the date of publication was a APR from the .
+Among American Express, Chase, Capital One and Bank of America, the lowest available rate on a business credit card on the date of publication was from the , which also had an introductory APR of .
 The highest rate was a APR for the .

 When you consider small business credit cards that offer premium rewards and benefits, you can expect to pay a higher interest rate.
 For example, thehas interest rates of APR, while the has rates of APR.
 As with consumer credit cards, the small business cards with fewer rewards and benefits will offer lower interest rates.

 Finally, keep in mind that nearly all credit cards now offer variable interest rates that can rise or fall with the Prime Rate.
 When the Federal Reserve Bank changes its monetary policy, almost all credit cards will adjust their interest rates to reflect the issuer’s new cost to borrow money.